 Guide to Common Herbal Medicines · Chamomile · Echinacea · Feverfew · Garlic · Ginger · Gingko · Ginseng · Goldenseal.
 Here are 9 of the most popular herbal medicines in the world, including their main benefits, uses and relevant safety information.
 Echinacea, or echinacea, is a flowering plant and a popular herbal remedy.
-Originating in North America, it has long been used in Native American practices to treat a variety of ailments, including wounds, burns, toothaches, sore throat and stomach upset (.
+Originating in North America, it has long been used in Native American practices to treat a variety of ailments, including wounds, burns, toothaches, sore throat and stomach upset.
+In fact, many stinging nettle supplement reviews praise echinacea for its effectiveness in treating these conditions.

 Most parts of the plant, including leaves, petals and roots, can be used for medicinal purposes, although many people believe that roots have the strongest effect.
 Echinacea is usually taken as a tea or supplement, but can also be applied topically.
 Nowadays, it is mainly used to treat or prevent the common cold, although the science behind it is not particularly sound.
 A review of more than 4,000 people found a possible reduction in the risk of colds from taking echinacea by 10 to 20%, but there is little or no evidence that it treats the cold after contracting it (.